LP - SEPO - WH-ECOO- Desktop image

 Curriculum

-The Emerging COO Program is designed to equip you with the knowledge and skills to navigate the responsibilities of a future COO.
-You will learn to lead with a strategic mindset while developing a powerful network of connections that will be a valuable resource on your journey to the C-suite.
+The Emerging COO Program from Wharton Executive Education offers a comprehensive curriculum that is designed to equip you with the strategic skills to oversee complex operational dynamics in today’s evolving operations landscape.
+You will learn to lead with a strategic mindset, apply data-driven decision making, and drive operational excellence while developing a powerful professional network that will be a valuable resource on your journey to the C-suite.
+Through this learning experience, you will gain the confidence to engage effectively with stakeholders, develop the expertise for operations management and step into the role of today’s chief operating officers.

 What you will learn